-This section is an unofficial summary of topics addressed at Watermaster meetings.
+This section presents a summary of topics addressed at Watermaster meetings.
 The Beaumont Basin Watermaster maintains official meeting minutes that report the items discussed and actions taken during normal and special meetings.
-Official meeting minutes may be accessed at: www.beaumontbasinwatermaster.org
+A copy of the minutes for each meeting that took place in 2019 are included here under Appendix B. Official meeting minutes may also be accessed at: www.beaumontbasinwatermaster.org